Poems & fiction from some of today's best authors, in a print edition. Edited by Andrew McFadyen-Ketchum & Alexander Lumans. Read more

 You have any kind of Kindle, and you don't want a physical book.
 At this pledge level, you get a DRM-free mobi version of the ebook.Estimated delivery:

 You love the beauty of a physical book, or you just want some reading that will survive the apocalypse.
-At this pledge level, you get one copy of our limited print edition of the book.Estimated delivery:Add $2 USD to ship outside the US
+At this pledge level, you get one copy of our limited print edition of the book.Estimated delivery:Ships anywhere in the world

 You're hedging your bets on the apocalypse with the convenience of an ebook and the back-up, snazzy print edition for a possible post-electric future.
-At this pledge level, you get one copy of the limited print edition, plus a DRM-free epub ebook for your Android, iPad, Nook, Kobo (or almost any other e-reading device except Kindle).Estimated delivery:Add $2 USD to ship outside the US
+At this pledge level, you get one copy of the limited print edition, plus a DRM-free epub ebook for your Android, iPad, Nook, Kobo (or almost any other e-reading device except Kindle).Estimated delivery:Ships anywhere in the world

 You're hedging your bets on the apocalypse with the convenience of an ebook and the back-up, snazzy print edition for a possible post-electric future.
-At this pledge level, you get one copy of the limited print edition, plus a DRM-free mobi ebook for your Kindle.Estimated delivery:Add $2 USD to ship outside the US
+At this pledge level, you get one copy of the limited print edition, plus a DRM-free mobi ebook for your Kindle.Estimated delivery:Ships anywhere in the world

-At this pledge level, you get one copy of our limited print edition of the book, whichever version of the ebook you'd like (just let us know) AND you will be personally thanked in the print edition's credits!Estimated delivery:Add $2 USD to ship outside the US
+At this pledge level, you get one copy of our limited print edition of the book, whichever version of the ebook you'd like (just let us know) AND you will be personally thanked in the print edition's credits!Estimated delivery:Ships anywhere in the world

-At this pledge level, you get everything the $35 pledge level gets -- one copy of our limited print edition of the book, whichever version of the ebook you'd like (just let us know) and you will be personally thanked in the print edition's credits -- PLUS an ebook copy of every book Upper Rubber Boot has published, and will publish through the end of 2013.Estimated delivery:Add $2 USD to ship outside the US
+At this pledge level, you get everything the $35 pledge level gets -- one copy of our limited print edition of the book, whichever version of the ebook you'd like (just let us know) and you will be personally thanked in the print edition's credits -- PLUS an ebook copy of every book Upper Rubber Boot has published, and will publish through the end of 2013.Estimated delivery:Ships anywhere in the world

 - (23 days)